a-yanovskiy/python-project-lvl1/README.md

 The user must calculate and enter the largest common divisor of these numbers.

 ### Starting:
-To start GCD game use
+To start GCD game use:
 `~$ brain-gcd`

 [![asciicast](https://asciinema.org/a/sj5zM6bne83T2E3cWhIl3wKoR.svg)](https://asciinema.org/a/sj5zM6bne83T2E3cWhIl3wKoR)